What happens, when a user enters your website’s domain name into the address bar and hits Enter?

 The physical distance between the end user and the server hosting the content plays a major role in the website’s performance.
 The internet is a global phenomenon, though, and ensuring that all users are geographically close to the web pages they’re trying to access is extremely difficult.
 It’s not impossible, though.

 A Content Delivery Network (also known as Content Distribution Network or simply CDN) is a network of servers and data centers spread all around the world that store website data.
 A CDN isn’t s substitute for a web host.
-Instead, it’s a way of ensuring that your website’s static content is stored in multiple locations all around the world and is loaded from the server that is closest to the user.
+Instead, it’s a way of ensuring that your website’s static content is stored in multiple locations and is loaded from the server that is closest to the user.

 When they try to access the website, the static data will be loaded from the CDN server (also known as an edge server) closest to their geographical location.
 Your web host server (or origin server) will only be responsible for handling the dynamic parts of your website.
 What are the benefits of all this?